 - 1/4 cup grated Parmesan cheese

-- Lemon, dill weed, and additional Parmesan for garnish, optional
+- Optional: lemon, dill weed, and additional Parmesan (for garnish)

 Bring a large pot of salted water to a boil.
 Add the pasta and stir to prevent sticking.
 Cook pasta according to manufacturer's suggestion, usually about 12 minutes.
 Once the pasta is in the pot, begin the shrimp and asparagus.